-- 2 AHA's 2019 Annual Hospital Statistics Survey indicates there are 6,154 registered hospitals in the US.
+2 AHA's 2020 Annual Hospital Statistics Survey indicates there are 6,154 registered hospitals in the US.
 This includes community, federal government, psychiatric, long term care, and other hospitals.
-There are 5,194 community hospitals, which include non-governmental non-profit (2,966 hospitals), investor-owned for-profit (1,258 hospitals), and state and local government (970 hospitals).
-The remaining 960 hospitals are made up of the federal government, psychiatric, long-term care, and other hospitals (e.g., prison hospitals). - 3 Community Benefit from 'Results from 2019 Tax-Exempt Hospitals' Schedule H Community Benefit Reporting' American Hospital Association, May 2022. - 4 Hospitals were identified based on AHA's 2019 Annual Hospital Statistics Survey.
+There are 5,194 community hospitals, which include non-governmental nonprofit (2,966 hospitals), investor-owned for-profit (1,258 hospitals), and state and local government (970 hospitals).
+The remaining 960 hospitals are made up of the federal government, psychiatric, long-term care, and other hospitals (e.g., prison hospitals).

+3 Community Benefit from 'Results from 2020 Tax-Exempt Hospitals' Schedule H Community Benefit Reporting' American Hospital Association, October 2023

+4 Hospitals were identified based on AHA's 2020 Annual Hospital Statistics Survey.
 The Survey defines a general medical hospital as follows: "Provides acute care to patients in medical and surgical units on the basis of physicians' orders and approved nursing care plans."
-In terms of the hospitals used for this analysis, there were 2,443 hospitals in the 2019 Medicare hospital cost reports. - 5 This gross up is done by taking the federal revenue forgone as a percent of total hospital expense for the 2,443 hospitals in the CMS data.
+In terms of the hospitals used for this analysis, there were 2,432 hospitals in the 2020 Medicare hospital cost reports.

+5 This gross up is done by taking the federal revenue forgone as a percent of total hospital expense for the 2,432 hospitals in the CMS data.
 The community benefit data from the IRS Form 990 Schedule H already includes a percent of total hospital expense calculation.
-The total hospital expense number from the AHA Survey of Hospitals for 2019 for nonprofit general medical hospitals is used to calculate the total revenue forgone and community benefits dollars.
-This makes comparable the tax savings and community benefits calculations. - 6 The Tax Cuts and Jobs Act (2017) limited deductible interest to 30% of adjusted taxable income.
-The Cares Act (2020) raised this limitation to 50%, retroactively for tax year 2019. - 7 For example, two independent hospitals, one with a net operating loss (NOL) of \$10M and one with a taxable income of \$10M, have an aggregate taxable income of \$10M in that year, since the hospital with the NOL has a taxable income of zero, with a potential carryover of the loss against the hospital's future taxable income.
-If these two hospitals joined together into a system that files a federal consolidated return, the net operating loss from the first hospital would offset the taxable income of the second, leading to a consolidated taxable income of \$0, \$10M less than if the two hospitals were separate. - 8 Council on State Taxation, Total State and Local Business Taxes: Nationally 1980-2019 and by State 2000-2019, October 2020.
-The methodology used by Ernst & Young in this study was used for the state-by-state hospital estimates of sales tax on business inputs and property taxes. - 9 For 2019, federal tax law allows a taxpayer to carry back net operating losses five prior years (CARES Act, 2020) and carry losses forward indefinitely (Tax Cuts and Jobs Act, 2017 and CARES Act, 2020).
+The total hospital expense number from the AHA Survey of Hospitals for 2020 for nonprofit general medical hospitals is used to calculate the total revenue forgone and community benefits dollars.
+This makes comparable the tax savings and community benefits calculations.

+6 The Tax Cuts and Jobs Act (2017) limited deductible interest to 30% of adjusted taxable income.
+The Cares Act (2020) raised this limitation to 50%, retroactively for tax year 2020.

+- October 2020.
+The methodology used by Ernst & Young in this study was used for the state-by-state hospital estimates of sales tax on business inputs and property taxes. - 9 For 2020, federal tax law allows a taxpayer to carry losses forward indefinitely (Tax Cuts and Jobs Act, 2017 and CARES Act, 2020).
 Rules for state income taxes vary from state to state. - 10 For example, in 2013, there were 393 tax returns that paid a total of \$52 million in unrelated business income classified as "Healthcare and social assistance".
 This may not account for all unrelated business income taxes paid by hospitals, as taxes paid may have been classified under a different category, such as "retail trade" for gift shop sales.
 Tax year 2013 is the last year of reporting for this statistic.
-Source: Internal Revenue Service Statistics of Income (SOI) Tax Stats Exempt Organizations' Unrelated Business Income (UBI) Tax Statistics, October 2016 - 11 The analysis uses an average marginal rate applicable to investors in tax exempt bonds as 30 percent.
+Source: Internal Revenue Service Statistics of Income (SOI) Tax Stats Exempt Organizations' Unrelated Business Income (UBI) Tax Statistics, October 2016. - 11 The analysis uses an average marginal rate applicable to investors in tax exempt bonds as 30 percent.
 This number is likely far higher than the actual average (CBO estimates for 2007 ran as low as 21 percent).
-This analysis assumes the higher percentage in order to provide a more conservative estimate, as a lower average marginal tax rate would lead to a lower amount of federal revenue forgone for tax-exempt financing.
-If the marginal tax rate were assumed to be 21 percent, the federal revenue forgone as a result of tax exempt financing would decline to \$3.5 billion. - 12 The U.S. Census Bureau's County Business Patterns reports approximately 5.6 million employees for all "non-profit hospitals" for 2019.
-This definition of non-profit hospitals includes public facilities.
-Another Census Bureau program, the 2019 Annual Survey of Public Employment & Payroll, reports approximately 0.9 million employees for public hospitals for the same periods.
-The number of employees of private, non-profit hospitals is calculated as total non-profit employment less government hospital employment.
+This analysis assumes the higher percentage in order to provide a more conservative estimate, as a lower average marginal tax rate would lead to a lower amount of federal revenue forgone for tax-exempt financing. - 12 The U.S. Census Bureau's County Business Patterns reports approximately 5.7 million employees for all "nonprofit hospitals" for 2020.
+This definition of nonprofit hospitals includes public facilities.
+Another Census Bureau program, the 2020 Annual Survey of Public Employment & Payroll, reports approximately 1.0 million employees for public hospitals for the same periods.
+The number of employees of private, nonprofit hospitals is calculated as total nonprofit employment less government hospital employment.